Balenciaga makes striking comeback in couture show

 The label reopened in the 1980s but without couture.

-Guests at Wednesday's show, held inside Cristobal Balenciaga's atelier, included model Bella Hadid; rappers Kanye West and Lil Baby; and actor Salma Hayek, wife of Francois-Henri Pinault, chairman and CEO of Kering (PRTP.PA), Balenciaga's parent company.
+Guests at Wednesday’s show, held inside Cristobal Balenciaga’s atelier, included model Bella Hadid; rappers Kanye West and Lil Baby; and actor Salma Hayek, wife of Francois-Henri Pinault, chairman and CEO of Kering, Balenciaga’s parent company.

 Paris Haute Couture week, which runs until Thursday, has seen a return to live fashion shows as lockdown restrictions ease in France.